Dina Matos

 Dina Matos (born November 5, 1966) is a former First Lady of New Jersey.
-She served as first lady during the administration of her husband, Jim McGreevey.
-In advance of an expected lawsuit, Gov. McGreevey, with Matos at his side, revealed at an August 2004 press conference that he had had an affair with a man and was resigning from office.
-Matos and McGreevey separated in October 2004.
-A divorce was granted following a trial on August 8, 2008.
+She served as first lady during the administration of her then-husband, New Jersey Governor Jim McGreevey.
+McGreevey was elected governor of New Jersey in 2001.
+At an August 2004 press conference, McGreevey--with Matos at his side--stated that he was gay, that he had engaged in an affair with a man, and that he was resigning from office.
+Matos and McGreevey began living apart in November 2004, the same month McGreevey left office.
+A divorce was granted on August 8, 2008.
+Matos published a book entitled Silent Partner: A Memoir of My Marriage in 2007.

-Biography
+Early life and education

 Matos is the daughter of Maria and Ricardo Matos.
 They moved to the United States from Portugal when she was still young and settled in the heavily Portuguese Ironbound section of Newark.
-Maria worked in a gift shop and Ricardo worked for the railroad.
+Maria worked in a gift shop, and Ricardo worked for the railroad.

-After graduating from East Side High School, she enrolled at the Newark campus of Rutgers University in 1984.
-She majored in political science, but also worked as a secretary while in college.
-Although she was enrolled until 1991, she never graduated.
+After graduating from East Side High School, Matos enrolled at the Newark campus of Rutgers University in 1984.
+She majored in political science and also worked as a secretary while in college.
+Matos was enrolled in college until 1991.
+As of 2004, she had not received a degree.

-Matos is a former manager of Public and Professional Relations at Saint James Hospital, and Executive Director of the Columbus Hospital Foundation in Newark, New Jersey.